 - Trout: Trout isn’t nearly as fatty as salmon or mackerel but still contains a decent amount of omega-3 and may be more affordable than salmon.

 This is just a small sample of fresh fishes to eat.
 Keep in mind that all fish is suited for a ketogenic diet.
-Even if it’s low in fat, any fish can be made into a fatty fish when cooked in butter or oil.
+Even if it’s low in fat, any fish or shellfish can be made into a fatty fish when cooked in butter or oil.

 Sweets for the Keto Diet